-With the above mentioned bamboo brushes, compostable silk floss are the only true match.
+With the above-mentioned bamboo brushes, compostable silk floss is the only true match.
 This fancy floss is adept at cleaning any muck between your teeth.
 So use this superior duo for max oral cleaning.
 These compostable silk floss can be packed in glass bottles with corks to be truly sustainable.

 Beeswax Wraps over Cling Wrap

-The best alternative for that horrendous single use cling wraps.
+The best alternative for that horrendous single-use clings wrap.
 Beeswax wraps are good for room temp and cold foods.
-They are antimicrobial, easy-to-clean, and colorful.
-You can reuse them almost indefinitely. (if you relayer the wax) otherwise they last for a year.
-Made with cotton, beeswax and resin. pack, store and carry your food in style.
+They are antimicrobial, easy to clean, and colorful.
+You can reuse them almost indefinitely. (if you relayer the wax) otherwise, they last for a year.
+Made with cotton, beeswax, and resin. pack, store and carry your food in style.

 Compostable Cutlery should become mainstream.
-Whether it is garden parties, picnics, barbecues or forest trails, using forks and spoons that dissolve in nature is always the smarter choice.
+Whether it is garden parties, picnics, barbecues, or forest trails, using forks and spoons that dissolve in nature is always the smarter choice.
 Don’t be a trashy person by selecting plastic cutlery and dumping them on your picnic spot.
-These cutlery options are always made from food safe and compostable materials.
-Such as bamboo, wood chips, vegetable derivatives and corn byproducts.
-So try them on your next trip to the central park.
+These cutlery options are always made from food-safe and compostable materials.
+Such as bamboo, wood chips, vegetable derivatives, and corn byproducts.
+So try them on your next trip to central park.

 Swedish Dish Cloth over Regular Dish Sponge

-This compostable sponge cloth is commonly known as a Swedish dish cloth because a brand of the same name made it famous.
-They are totally safe, non toxic and made from 100% plant based cellulose.
-These are the best alternatives available for paper towels and foam based dish sponges.
-So remember no more single use tissues or polymer sponges.
+This compostable sponge cloth is commonly known as a Swedish dishcloth because a brand of the same name made it famous.
+They are safe, non-toxic, and made from 100% plant-based cellulose.
+These are the best alternatives available for paper towels and foam-based dish sponges.
+So remember no more single-use tissues or polymer sponges.
 Oh yes!
 They are also dishwasher safe.